Big (film): Plot

 MacMillan asks Josh to come up with proposals for a new line of toys.
 He is intimidated by the need to formulate the business aspects of the proposal, but Susan says that she will handle the business end while he comes up with the ideas.
 Nevertheless, he feels pressured and longs for his old life.
 When he expresses doubts to Susan and attempts to explain that he is a child, she interprets this as fear of commitment on his part and dismisses his explanation.

 Josh learns from Billy that the Zoltar machine is now at Sea Point Park, and he leaves in the middle of his presentation to MacMillan and the other executives.
 Susan also leaves and encounters Billy, who tells her where Josh went.
-At the park, Josh finds the machine, unplugs it, and makes a wish to become a kid again.
-He is then confronted by Susan for running off, but upon seeing the machine and the fortune, she realizes that he was telling the truth, and becomes despondent at realizing their relationship will end.
-He tells her that he enjoyed their time together and suggests that she use the machine to wish herself younger, though she declines and offers to take him home.
+At the park, Josh finds the machine, unplugs it, and makes a wish to become a child again.
+He is then confronted by Susan for running off, but upon seeing the machine and the fortune, she realizes that he was telling the truth and becomes despondent that their relationship will end.
+Josh thanks her for their time together and suggests she use the machine to turn herself into a little girl.
+Susan declines but offers to drive Josh back to New Jersey.
 After sharing an emotional goodbye with Susan, Josh transforms into a child again before reuniting with his family and Billy.